Worlds.com: History

 WorldsPlayer launched in December 1998 as Worlds Ultimate 3D Chat.

 User interface

 Using WorldsPlayer, a user assumes an avatar (a 2D holographic penguin by default) and can move, chat, express themselves via gestures, voice chat, send email, listen to in-world music, or view videos hosted in worlds.

 Significance

 Though it had tens of thousands of active users at the height of its popularity in 1999, it was much less by the 2010s.
 By the 2020s, it was considered a "digital ruins" by some academics.

 Server outage

-Due to a server misconfiguration, WorldsPlayer servers have been offline since August 6, 2024, preventing users from accessing online chat features, though the client remains available for download from Worlds Inc. As of now, Worlds Inc. has not issued an official statement regarding the duration of the outage.
+Due to a server misconfiguration, WorldsPlayer servers have been offline since August 6, 2024, preventing users from accessing online chat features.
+As of 2026, it appears that Worlds.com has been registered to an AI company and the client can no longer be downloaded.
+Clicking the link to download the WorldsPlayer client now directs to a 404 error.
+As of now, Worlds Inc. has not issued an official statement regarding the duration of the outage.

 In response, multiple community-run servers have emerged, utilizing reverse-engineered software to allow users to interact and chat online within independent networks.